Scalable and Calibrated Sampling for Bayesian Generalized Linear Mixed Model via Stochastic Gradient Markov Chain Monte Carlo: Discussion

-There are other limitations and possible improvements.
-At a theoretical level, future research directions include obtaining quantitative concentration bounds for the uncorrected posterior distribution, thereby giving indications on how to choose the parameter $\delta$ depending on $n$.
-Also, it will be important to consider extensions of our algorithm to modern machine learning settings, to incorporate momentum in stochastic gradient updates, provide guarantees for high-dimensional models, and infer deep neural networks.
-At a methodological level, future research directions include generalizations allowing for various distributional assumptions and covariance specifications for the subject-specific parameters, flexible prior specification for the population regression parameter to allow for sparsity and regularization, and extensions to accommodate time series, spatial data, and federated learning.
+At a theoretical level, future research directions include obtaining quantitative concentration bounds for the uncorrected posterior distribution, giving indications on how to choose the parameter $\delta$ depending on $n$.
+It will be also important to consider extensions of our algorithm to modern machine learning settings, to incorporate momentum in stochastic gradient updates, provide guarantees for high-dimensional models, and infer deep neural networks.
+At an application level, future research directions include generalizations to non-trivial distributional assumptions and covariance specifications for the subject-specific parameters, flexible prior specifications for the population regression parameter to allow for sparsity and regularization, and extensions to crossed effects, spatial data, and federated learning settings.

+\bmhead{Supplementary Information} This paper is accompanied with a supplementary text that includes omitted proofs and additional details about the reported simulated experiments.

-\begin{acks}[Acknowledgments] We would like to acknowledge the late Sayan Mukherjee, whose thoughtfulness, generosity, and intellectual vision were instrumental in bringing together the authors of this work.
+\bmhead{Acknowledgements} We would like to acknowledge the late Sayan Mukherjee, whose thoughtfulness, generosity, and intellectual vision were instrumental in bringing together the authors of this work.
 Sayan had a remarkable ability to unite collaborators from very different backgrounds to tackle challenging and important problems, and this project is a direct reflection of that gift.
-His insight and encouragement shaped the direction of this work, and we are deeply grateful for his contributions and for the opportunity to have worked with him. \end{acks}
+His insight and encouragement shaped the direction of this work, and we are deeply grateful for his contributions and for the opportunity to have worked with him.

-\begin{funding} Research reported in this publication was supported by the National Eye Institute of the National Institutes of Health (Bethesda, Maryland) under Awards Number R00EY033027 (SIB).
+\bmhead{Author Support} Research reported in this publication was supported by the National Eye Institute of the National Institutes of Health (Bethesda, Maryland) under Awards Number R00EY033027 (SIB).
 The sponsor or funding organization had no role in the design or conduct of this research.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
-AA is member of INdAM (GNAMPA group), and acknowledges partial support of Dipartimento di Eccellenza, UNIPI, the Future of Artificial Intelligence Research (FAIR) foundation (WP2), PRIN project ConStRAINeD, PRA Project APRISE, and GNAMPA Project CUP\_E53C22001930001. \end{funding}
+AA is member of INdAM (GNAMPA group), and acknowledges partial support of Dipartimento di Eccellenza, UNIPI, the Future of Artificial Intelligence Research (FAIR) foundation (WP2), PRIN project ConStRAINeD, PRA Project APRISE, and GNAMPA Project CUP\_E53C22001930001.